 Vern White was Chief of Police of the Ottawa Police Service from 2007 to 2012.
 Previously he led the Durham Regional Police Service and spent 24 years with the Royal Canadian Mounted Police.
 As an RCMP Officer he served many of Canada’s remote northern communities.

 His MA in Conflict Analysis and Management research focused on restorative justice and its positive impact on the justice system.
 His Doctorate of Police Leadership research focused on the psychological contract and relational theory within leadership and creating change.
 He has also conducted research on addiction and its impact on communities and the potential solutions that can be found outside of typical justice systems, including the Support, Treatment, Education and Prevention program.

-He currently sits in the Senate.
+He currently sits in the Senate of Canada.

 When you know the right thing to do, you’re out of options

 My dad used to say, “When you know the right thing to do, you’re out of options.”

 The willingness to be fired because you are doing the right thing; to stand on the rock as people are throwing stones, instead of hiding behind the rock.
 I’ve worked with a number of people who hide behind the big boulder and hope they don’t get hit, and maybe send a few of their people out.
 Hiding is not a good leadership style.

 Talking your way in or out of a fist fight was almost a daily routine